Spentine/Spentris/documentation/docs.md

   - [ ] Remove `resetDisplay` and instead replace with `clearContainer`
   - [ ] Puzzles
     - [ ] Replace placeholder piece input with actual piece input
+    - [ ] Add GUI Board Editor
+    - [ ] Add gradients at the top and bottom of scrollable elements
   - [ ] Make skin data pertain to each skin's needs
 - [ ] Persistent Data
   - [x] Save data with `localStorage`